pigskin/kodi-gamepass/README.md

 # NFL Game Pass/Rewind XBMC Plugin #
 **version 0.5.1 — Tom Landry Edition**

-Before reading any further, please understand that while this plugin does work, not all features are supported (or fully tested) and it should be regarded as an alpha release.
+Before reading any further, please understand that while this addon does work, not all features are supported (or fully tested) and it should be regarded as an alpha release.
 It may crash, spay your puppy, and/or cause your oven to not heat to 400° F properly.
-The plugin is under development, and needs a whole lot of love.
+The addon is under development, and needs a whole lot of love.

 If you're interested in helping out, just drop us an email or send a pull